 View service objective

-The service objective setting contains the number of data warehouse units for the data warehouse.
+The service objective setting contains the number of data warehouse units for the dedicated SQL pool (formerly SQL DW).

-To view the current data warehouse units for your data warehouse:
+To view the current data warehouse units for your dedicated SQL pool (formerly SQL DW):

 Under the connection to mySampleDataWarehouseservername.database.windows.net, expand System Databases.

 Right-click master and select New Query.
 A new query window opens.

 Run the following query to select from the sys.database_service_objectives dynamic management view.

 SELECT db.name [Database] , ds.edition [Edition] , ds.service_objective [Service Objective] FROM sys.database_service_objectives ds JOIN sys.databases db ON ds.database_id = db.database_id WHERE db.name = 'mySampleDataWarehouse'

 The following results show mySampleDataWarehouse has a service objective of DW400.